 Hebrew Feasts and Festivals An Introduction to the Jewish Holy Days

-The purpose of this article is to provide a brief introduction to the various Hebrew (or Jewish) feasts, festivals and holy days.
+The purpose of this article (written Sept 2009, updated May 2010) is to provide a brief introduction to the various Hebrew (or Jewish) feasts, festivals and holy days.
 Follow the various links within for more detailed treatments of each festival in separate articles.